top of page

 What ages do you assess?
 Is it the right age for me?

-In short, you need to be older than 8 and I have assessed people older than me (I'm getting on now too).
-Mostly, I work with students entering university and finding some difficulty, however more and more people are choosing to be assessed much earlier which is great.
+Most of my appointments are from word of mouth so there has always been a very wide range of ages.
+With little children, everyone is different and you may be the best to decide if they are ready.
+As a guide, it's easier to manage and more likely to be conclusive if you are older than 8 years old but I will assess younger children from time to time.
+Please email or call to discuss this as there are other options as well.
+At the other extreme, I have assessed people older than me (I'm getting on now too).
+More and more people are choosing to be assessed much earlier, which is great.
 The report produced is valid for life and does become very useful after school age as significant levels of funding and support become available.
 However it is good to know this before you get there in my opinion.
 Many people are really struggling with school work and need some advice and support that might help their teachers to understand them fully but also be aware of how to support them in the ideal situation.
 This is the same at any age, and I have also helped many people who are finding aspects of their work difficult.
-At different ages, the focus becomes different and in an age of great technological advancement, there are so many usefule recommendations whatever your age.
+At different ages, the focus becomes different and in an age of great technological advancement, there are so many useful recommendations, whatever your age.

 How long does it take?

 Between 2 and 4 hours.
 Because of the diversity of the people I see it is almost impossible to say.
-Sometimes we have to break it up into two days, but it is shorter with younger children and it will take longer if we discover the need to asses for more than one SpLD (Specific Learning Difference)
+Sometimes we have to break it up into two days, but it is shorter with younger children and it will take longer if we discover the need to assess for more than one SpLD (Specific Learning Difference).
+You will also have two forms to fill in before the assessment.
+These usually take about 15-20 minutes altogether.

 bottom of page